 - Number of comments should give pretty good understanding how engaged the readers are.
-Comments per post might be a good indicator.
+Comments per post is a good indicator.

-- Blogs usually show the number of RSS subscribers, use it as a gauqe to measure influence.
+- Blogs usually show the number of RSS subscribers, use it as a gauge to measure influence.

 - Similar metrics to RSS subscribers are friends an followers on social networking sites.